That said, here's some fun reading material:

 So here's the gravy.

 Now I'm a much more complete human.
 I discovered why Seattle is so amazing.
 I have the best friends I've ever had in my life.
 I've worked some really great jobs.
 I really like my current job.
-I'm stable, happy, and engaged to be married.
+I'm stable, happy, and newly married.

 Oh that.
 I'm in a very happy non-monogamous relationship with the most wonderful person ever.
 Some people can't really handle the whole poly/non-monogamous thing.
 But don't let that stop you from writing to me.
 I'm not really actively seeking outside romantic relationships.
 Mostly I want friends for adventure, couch-cuddling-movie-time, sushi-fishes, and whatever else the day brings.
 If there's a romantic spark, that's gravy (see above paragraph re: gravy).

 I'm a bit poly-saturated these days.
-So while an extremely casual friendship-with-groping isn't out of the question, I'm definitely more in the market for straight up friendship.
+So while friendship-with-groping (my term for FWB, because friendship is benefit enough) is certainly welcome, I'm definitely more in the market for straight up friendship.
+Also maybe friendship with naked hangouts, because nudity.

 *I firmly believe that any made up word is valid as long as everyone in the conversation understands it.